-1PopE 1PopExpInst20Mb.bestlhoods
+1PopEx kpInst 20Mb.be stlhoods

 NPOP NANC TEXP MaxEstLhood MaxObsLhood

 502642 542 5070 -90349.486 -90348.375

-In addition with estimates ML parameter values, the file reports the estimated log likelihood, as well as the maximum log likelihood given the observed SFS (MaxObsLhood).
+In addition to estimated ML parameter values, the file reports the estimated log likelihood, as well as the maximum log likelihood given the observed SFS (MaxObsLhood).
 MaxObsLhood is obtained by using the observed SFS as the expected SFS when computing the likelihood.

-fastsimcoal2 produces additional output files:
+fsc26 produces additional output files:

-- "<template_generic_name>.brent_lhoods" containing the parameter values at different stages of the optimization procedure, after each parameter update of the ECM cycles. - "<template_generic_name>.last_lhoods" containing the parameter values obtained at the last update of all ECM cycles (which might not be the ML parameter values). - "<template_generic_name>maxL.par" which is a par files where the estimated parameters have been replaced by their ML values.
-This file can be directly used to generate data sets corresponding to the estimated parameter values, for instance for parametric bootstrap confidence interval estimation. - A file or multiple files containing the expected (joint) SFS for the ML parameters.
+- "<template_generic_name>.brent_lhoods" containing the parameter values at different stages of the optimization procedure, after each parameter update of the ECM cycles. - "<template_generic_name>.last_lhoods" containing the parameter values obtained at the last update of all ECM cycles (which might not be the ML parameter values). - "<template_generic_name>maxL.par", which is a par files where the estimated parameters have been replaced by their ML values.
+This file can be directly used to generate data sets corresponding to the estimated parameter values, for instance for parametric bootstrap confidence interval estimation.
+In that case you need to replace the FREQ keyword by DNA, to generate new SFS from the max lhood parameters. - "<template_generic_name>.pv", which is a file containing the maximum likelihood estimates of all simple parameters defined in the est file.
+This file can then be used to make new parameter estimations with initial values of simple parameters equal to those specified to those in the pv file instead of starting from random values (see option -initValues) - A file or multiple files containing the expected (joint) SFS for the ML parameters.
 These files have the same name as the .obs files containing the observed SFS, but they have the .txt extension.